nictki/Battmon/README.md

 Battmon is simple battery monitoring program written in python for Linux systems, to have especially in mind tiling window managers like xmonad, dwm or awesome.

 #### Features:
-* very light (for really basic functionality you need only python installed)
+* very light (for really basic functionality you need only python installed
 * works in background
+* compute all battery or AC values through '/sys/class/power_supply' (acpi not needed)
 * sound notifications
 * custom sound file
 * specify your favorite screenlock command
-* set bettery level values
+* set custom battery level values
-* choose if you want hibernate/suspend/shutdown on minimal battery level
+* choose if you want hibernate, suspend or shutdown on minimal battery level
 * pop-up notifications
+* ...
-* more options can be given through the command line (see battmon --help for details)
+ (more options can be given through the command line)

 #### Prerequisites:
 * **[python](http://python.org/download/)**: for **really basic functionality** (python-3+ and python-2.7+ are supported)